 In my ideal world, I'd live inside a spa—only leaving to buy necessities like snacks.
 In my current, more realistic life, I put a lot of effort into making my bedroom and bathroom feel a sanctuary.
 Every aspect is designed for maximum peace and comfort.
 Think: cotton sheets, scented candles, warm lamps, and new products.
 Every single day I make sure to spend as much time alone in these spaces as I can, diligently following a nightly routine of stretching, bathing, acupressure, and skincare in an environment designed just for me.
 While all of these behaviors fall under the overused buzzword of "wellness," for me, as an autistic person, they’re necessary.

 Autism spectrum disorder encompasses many ways of experiencing the world, but something we all tend to share is sensory processing issues.
 This can mean extreme sensitivity to some stimuli, like certain textures or sounds.
-It can also mean a kind of numbness to other things, like pain.
 We struggle to process things in the same way someone else might, which can lead to sensory overload and meltdowns, but we're also driven to seek out positive sensory experiences to enjoy with a unique intensity.

-A cultural fixation with the multi-trillion dollar industry of "wellness" has made it so the significance for those who need curated sensory experiences to function is lost.
+A cultural fixation with the ever-growing industry of "wellness" has made it so the significance for those who need curated sensory experiences to function is lost.

 I wasn’t diagnosed until I was 27—but growing up, I had frequent meltdowns and burnouts as a result of overwhelming stimuli.
 I didn’t understand why everything felt so bad.
 All I knew was if someone came near me with an itchy sweater I would scream, lashing out at them and insisting that it hurts.
 That’s how it felt, and how it still feels to me: a wrongness, an itch that is so deep it burns my skin.
 I will not eat anything outside my limited selection of "good" foods and I have extreme reactions to noisy environments.
 The only thing that really ever felt good was swimming.
 I knew once I was underwater, the world became silent and dark and my body was wrapped in water.
 I didn’t want to get out.